 Emphasize how various points of view can shape and influence perceptions.
 Please do this by helping them to develop the concept when at home or when doing fun activities such as shopping and cooking.
 Please encourage them to explain to you what happened during such activities, and this will help them develop critical thinking skills that will come in handy when teaching them to make sense out of text and passages.

 Look Up for Answers

 When family or reading conversation leads to questions that need to be answered, challenge your 5th grader to use materials and resources available to get an answer to the question.
 This will eventually encourage them to be interested and curious skills that are very important in developing reading and comprehension skills.

 In 5th grade, your child will start to encounter the intricate use of language.
 This includes similes and metaphors.
 As they begin learning these new things, it is important to help them understand what they mean.
 Therefore, whenever you spot a simile or metaphor in a story or text, pick it out and ask them what they think it means.
 If they have no idea, go ahead and explain it to them.
 Don’t just stop there.
 After the explanation, ask them to form a sentence using them.
 And you don’t just have to wait for them to pop up in stories and passages.
 You can use frequently use them at home and don’t forget to explain what they mean.

 Find Fun Writing Projects for Your Child

-Be on the lookout for fun writing activities that your child can engage themselves in. for instance, if they used to create family trees when they were younger, challenge them to write short biographies about a few of the people in the tree.
+Be on the lookout for fun writing activities that your child can engage themselves in.
+For instance, if they created family trees when they were younger, challenge them to write short biographies about a few of the tree’s people.

-We are in the age of the internet and this can be used to improve 5th grade reading comprehension skills of your child.
+We are in the age of the internet, and this can be used to improve the 5th-grade reading comprehension skills of your child.
 If you use social media platforms such as Facebook and Twitter, encourage them to write status updates and to comment on what other people are saying.
-Writing short notes or paragraphs about family social events will also help them develop reading comprehension skills and also writing skills.
+Writing short notes or paragraphs about family social events will also help them develop reading comprehension and even writing skills.